tula3and/tula3and.github.io/_posts/2020-09-13-github-favicon.md

   - HTML
 last_modified_at: 2020-09-13
 author_profile: true
-sitemap :
+sitemap:
-  changefreq : daily
+  changefreq: daily
-  priority : 1.0
+  priority: 1.0
 ---

 I want to change from just a gray icon to my tula icon.<br/>
 While googling some tutorials, I found the word, "favicon".